Nunzio Galantino: Biography

 In May 2014, in an interview about preparations for the Synod on the Family in October 2014, Bishop Galantino told the Florence-based La Nazione newspaper that he wanted church leaders to open their minds to different views: "My wish for the Italian Church is that it is able to listen without any taboo to the arguments in favour of married priests, the Eucharist for the divorced, and homosexuality."
 He said that "In the past we have concentrated too much on abortion and euthanasia.
 It mustn't be this way because in the middle there's real life which is constantly changing.
 I don't identify with the expressionless person who stands outside the abortion clinic reciting their rosary, but with young people, who are still against this practice, but are instead fighting for quality of life, their health, their right to work."
 In August 2014, he said the Church must make everyone feel at home, that "Couples in irregular matrimonial situations are also Christians, but they are sometimes looked upon with prejudice.
 The burden of exclusion from the Sacraments is an unjustified price to pay, in addition to de facto discrimination".
 He did not advocate allowing divorced Catholics who remarried to receive Communion, but said that "pastoral charity which for people facing marriage and family difficulties means acceptance, understanding, accompanying and support".

 On 28 February 2015, Pope Francis accepted Galantino's resignation as bishop of Cassano all'Jonio.
 Francis named him President of the Administration of the Patrimony of the Apostolic See on 26 June 2018.
 He remained secretary general of the CEI until Francis named his successor, Stefano Russo on 28 September 2018.

+Father Giordano Piccinotti succeeded him as president of APSA on 2 October 2023.